The Rhizotron and Xstrata Treetop Walkway stands in the Arboretum and offers spectacular views of the treetops and the gardens below.

 Are there any height or age restrictions?

 No, there are no restrictions; anybody can enjoy the walkway.
-Please be aware that there are 118 stairs up to the landings, which are 18 metres high.

 Are there any restrictions for pregnant women?